Purdue-SoCET/SoCET-CI/readme.md

 > Note: you will need to store `SSH_PRIVATE_KEY` and `SSH_PASSPHRASE` in your projects "Actions Secrets"

+## Testing with ACT
+For local testing, you can user [act](https://github.com/nektos/act) to emulate the GitHub Actions cloud

 # References:
 - [SSH key in GitHub Actions](https://stackoverflow.com/questions/64953274/how-to-send-passphrase-for-ssh-add-with-github-actions)